VivienSoulas/minishell/README.txt

 check for $?

 check for $ and export
-handle variable expansion (expand $VAR"...")
+handle variable expansion (echo)
-	single dont expand '$ARG' ("$ARG" and $ARG expand !!) single quote in order to keep special symboles as their original meanings double quote to keep meaning of all char in the quote except "$ARG" ARG="..." --> $ARG  replace it by a specifique string stated betweem quotes
+	single dont expand '$USER' ==> stays $USER (single quote in order to keep special symboles as their original meanings) double quote to keep meaning of all char in the quote "$USER" ==> vsoulas

 DONE:
 check for consecutive operators